If your active school-age child complains of heel pain, you may chalk it up to ill-fitting shoes. But that may not be the whole story.

 While Sever’s disease is temporary, kids can have it for several years until their growth plates close.

-It usually develops between the ages of 8 and 14, but the timing can vary, depending on the child and how he or she grows.
+It usually develops between the ages of 8 and 14, but the timing can vary, depending on the child and how they grow.

 Q: Are some sports more likely to cause it?